You can find the MHS Course Guide here

 Final: Exam

-College Credit: 3 UHS credits through SCCC are available.
+College Credit: 3 CHS credits through SCCC are available.

 Sequences and Requirements